Learning-Based Optimal Control with Performance Guarantees for Unknown Systems with Latent States: Control with Guarantees

 where $V_h$ denotes the probability that the constraints (\ref{eq:constraints}) are violated when the control law $\bm{\pi}(\cdot)$ is applied to the unknown system.

-\proof This follows from the proof of Theorem~\ref{theo:cost_bound}, if one considers $\max_{k \in \mathbb{N}_{\leq K}} h\left(\bm{u}_{0:H}^{[k]},\bm{y}_{0:H}^{[k]}\right)\leq 0$ instead of the maximum cost. \endproof \end{theorem}
+\proof This follows from the proof of Theorem~\ref{theo:cost_bound}, if one considers $\max_{k \in \mathbb{N}_{\leq K}} h(\bm{u}_{0:H}^{[k]},\bm{x}_{0:H}^{[k]},\bm{y}_{0:H}^{[k]})\leq 0$ instead of the maximum cost $\overline{J_H}$. \endproof \end{theorem}

-Theorems \ref{theo:cost_bound} and \ref{theo:constraints_convex} thus allow to provide probabilistic performance and constraint violation guarantees when arbitrary control laws are applied to the unknown system.
+Theorems \ref{theo:cost_bound} and \ref{theo:constraints_convex} thus provide probabilistic performance and constraint satisfaction guarantees when arbitrary control laws are applied to the unknown system.
 The strength of the guarantees depends on the total number of samples $K$, and more samples lead to stronger guarantees.